janaipakos/janaipakos.github.io/_posts/2013-12-01-abstracted-code.md

 On the one hand, the freedom from informatics and rules allows writers to make a seemingly limitless number of personal narratives.
 Using the storylines in *Galatea* as an example, the character plays psychoanalyst to the player, like her model *ELIZA*; in yet another, the player tells her that she is an AI-created agent, and she strangles him; in still another version, a spoof of Internet romances[^3].
 But as I will discuss with the instance of procedurally-generated games, the strict, almost oppressive informatics and rules can produce just as engaging a narrative as any interactive fiction, while remaining devoid of a written story.
 But in both cases, as Marie-Laure Ryan says, every relevant property is in the invisible code, since the proper development of the narrative depends as much on the knowledge-base of the computer as on the reader’s inferential capabilities[^4].
 It is this specification in code, thought of as invisible in IF, but observable as statistics and informatics in roguelikes, that allows the player to develop a narrative.
 In the case of roguelikes, numerical statistics help players determine their decisions, comparable to a list of acceptable words or parsers in traditional IF.
 Counter-intuitively, it is this static code, which in theory would limit play, that allows differing narratives to take shape.
 In other words, genres seemingly completely different nonetheless use the same abstracted grammar to guide the player experience.

-In keeping with Nelson’s encyclopedic vision of hypertext, the authors using Twine and other IF programs organize complex networks of ideas.
+In keeping with Theodor Nelson’s encyclopedic vision of hypertext, the authors using Twine and other IF programs organize complex networks of ideas.
 Twine creates a web or storyboard to help authors visualize and organize the connecting links.
 With the introduction of these tools and their systems of links, hypertext networks between author and player begin to form.
 Yet while previously -nhibited voices can be expressed ithrough easy-to-use programs, the strictest of conditions and most punishing of mechanics can also shape and solidify storytelling, like pressure turning carbon into glass.

 Demonstrating this is the roguelike, a genre of procedurally generated games characterized by level randomization and permanent death.
 The genre is derived from the fantasy dungeon-crawler *Rogue*.
 With a resurgence in not only classically defined roguelikes such as *Dungeon Crawl Soup* and *Ancient Domains of Mystery*, but also games with loose roguelike elements, such as the space exploratory *FTL* and lineage-focused *Rogue Legacy*, players have demonstrated a desire for not only challenging mechanics, but a freedom to explore narrative independent from commercial design.
 With only minimally written storylines, the featured world-building emerges from the mechanics and battle-fought experiences.
 The common thread between IF and roguelikes is the interactive process generating narrative.
 From Montfort: “For one thing, the puzzles in a work of interactive fiction function to control the revelation of the narrative . . . the pleasure is in solving them, in learning the secret”[^5].
 Roguelikes and IF facilitate the narrative through mechanics and environmental descriptions, even if they are on polar ends of an axis of visible informatics and rules.
 IF can craft a poignant narrative through the most basic of user interaction, while players of roguelikes consider death and defeat a richer narrator than any author.